sci-oer/java-resource/README.md

 To change the startup message that gets printed when the container starts edit the text in `motd.txt` to include the desired text

-### Extending this container with custom container
+## Extending this container with custom container

-This image is designed to be used as a base image to be loaded with custom content for specific course deliveries.
+This image is designed to be used as a base image for the [scioer-builder](https://pypi.org/project/scioer-builder/) to generate a custom image for a course.

-An example can be found in the `example` folder that will create an image with pre added jupyter notebooks and wiki configurations.
-The steps to create the wiki configuration is the same as that for this container.

 ## Software License